kenrick95/c4/README.md

 Read [Wikipedia page on Connect Four](https://en.wikipedia.org/wiki/Connect_Four)

 ## Compatibility
+- Require browser that supports ES2015's Promise.
+- Should be good in latest Firefox, Edge, Chrome, Opera, and Safari; but not IE.

+## Developer notes
-Tested in latest Firefox (27), Chrome (31), and IE (11).
-Turn on browser console to see the "value" of the move chosen by AI.
+Open up browser console to see the "value" of the move chosen by AI.

+### A bit of history
+This project was started in December 2013, way back before I took Software Engineering class in my uni.
+Way back before ES2015 and TypeScript was widespread.
+Now that it is 2017, I am excited to rewrite the whole project in TypeScript using latest EcmaScript syntax (like async..await).

+This rewrite has one goal: to make the player extensible, so more kind of AI or player (multiplayer, maybe?) could be implemented.

 ## License
 This work is licensed under MIT License.